Harold & Kumar: Kumar Patel

-Kumar Patel is an Indian American premed student residing in New Jersey.
+Kumar is an Indian American pre-med student residing in New Jersey.
 His family includes his father and his brother, Saikat Patel.
 The character was created by Jon Hurwitz and Hayden Schlossberg, and is portrayed by Kal Penn in all three films.

-In Harold & Kumar Go to White Castle, Kumar Patel is a 22-year-old college graduate.
-He shares an apartment with his best friend, Harold Lee.
+In Harold & Kumar Go to White Castle, Kumar is a 22-year-old college graduate.
+He shares an apartment with his best friend, Harold.
 Unlike Harold, Kumar is a fearless, confident slacker who is capable of doing what he wants.
 Both his father and brother are successful doctors and expect him to follow in their footsteps.
-Despite his intelligence, including having the ability to perform complex surgeries such as neurosurgery as shown when trying to search for Medical marijuana at the hospital his father and brother work at, he is not interested in going to medical school and prefers to smoke marijuana during the night.
+Despite his intelligence, including having the ability to perform complex surgeries such as neurosurgery as shown when trying to search for medical marijuana at the hospital his father and brother work at, he is not interested in going to medical school and prefers to smoke marijuana during the night.